pybites/pybites.github.io-source/content/guest-ast-intro.md

 ## Using the `ast` module to investigate the PyBites code challenges

 Still not convinced of the relevance of an AST?
-Ok, let's consider something practical, and closer to the PyBites platform.
+Fair enough: let's consider a more practical, and closer to the PyBites platform, use-case.

-At the time of this writing I have completed all 300+ code challenges available in the PyBites platform, and I am interested in understanding how to contribute new bites.
-I would like to focus on elements of the Python standard library that are not sufficiently explored yet.
-To make such a "snapshot" of the current status of the code challenges in the platform I can use the `ast` module, and investigate on the popular builtin functions and modules used.
-To avoid biases, I am going to focus on the authors solution, which is available to the users once they completed the challenges.
+The PyBites platform is currently offering 300+ code challenges, and the number is constantly increasing.
+Given the (semi)hidden intention of the platform is to offer a varied set of challenges covering different Python modules and functionalities, it starts to more and more challenging to identify what already covered, or new areas to explore.

+This is where we can take advantage of the `ast` module.
+Specifically, we can process the source code of the solution of the code challenges (as provided by the authors of the challenged) and recover some statistics about their content.
+For instance, which are the popular modules and builtin functions used.

-Here some results from the analysis.
+Here some of the results.

 ### Builtins popularity